xhul-dev/Sat_Moons/README.md

 by Murzik\
 version 0.127d, 0.381\
-entry location (1 for each version): \SDL1\\, \SDL2\\\
+entry location: \\SDL1\\, \\SDL2\\\
+original documentation: \\README\\SDL1.TXT, \\README\\SDL2.TXT\
 web: https://segaxtreme.net/threads/sdloader-v0-12-run-binaries-from-sd-card-and-backup-restore-saves.25275/

+For compatibility purpose, SDL uses 2 Atlas entries:
+- version 0.127d
+- version 0.381

 Version 0.381 includes more features, but it's not directly compatible with all machines.\
-If "SD card init error" is displayed when attempting to read|write from|to the card, you're concerned.\
+If "SD card init error" is displayed when attempting to read|write from|to the card, you have to use 0.127d instead.\
-Fortunately, 0.127d can be used to enable SPI mode on the card, after what 0.381 becomes fully functional.\
-Here's the trick:
+The cool part is that executing 0.381 from 0.127d solves the compatibility issue.

+Executing 0.381 from 0.127d, to access all features:
+- Make sure the card is formatted to FAT16 or FAT32.
-- Put 0.381 as BOOT.BIN on the card (provided in \SDL1\SDCARD\\).
+- Make sure 0.381 is on the card as BOOT.BIN (available in \\SDL1\\SDCARD\\).
-- Execute 0.127d from Atlas.
+- Execute 0.127d from Sat Tools.
-- Execute BOOT.BIN from the SDL main menu.
-  - On the first attempt, "SD card init error" is displayed, SPI mode is now (silently) enabled.
+- Execute BOOT.BIN from the SDL main menu (if "SD card init error" is displayed, a second attempt is required).
-  - On the second attempt, 0.381 is successfully loaded, and can now communicate with the card properly.

-Note about the card file system:\
-FAT16 and FAT32 work with both versions.\
-exFAT only works with 0.381, so you can't use it if the 0.127d trick is required.
+- Enjoy 0.381.

+Technically, 0.381 also supports exFAT, but you can use that file system only if your machine doesn't require the 0.127d trick.

-Available in \SDL2\SDCARD\\:
+Available in \\SDL2\\SDCARD\\:
-- CODE.CFG:\
-The identification, load and start addresses of the code to execute.\
-It's provided as an example, the file name can be anything (as long as it's a .CFG).\
-When a (non-cfg) file is executed directly instead, the default is 0x06004000 for both addresses.
 - RAMEMPTY.BIN:\
 Select that file for restoration to reset the internal save memory from the software.\
 Basically the same as using "Clear" from the BIOS memory management.